randriu/synthesis/README.md

 ./install.sh
 ```

 Compilation of the tool and of all of its prerequisites will take a couple of hours.
-Be aware that upgrading the OS of the VM may cause problem
+Be aware that upgrading the OS of the VM may cause problems with installation.
 To accelerate compilation, we recommend enabling multiple CPU cores on your VM.
 Such multi-core compilation is quite memory-intensive, therefore, we recommend allocating a significant amount of RAM on your VM as well.
 As a rule of thumb, we recommend allocating at least 2 GB RAM per core.
 For instance, for a VM with 4 CPU cores and at least 8 GB of RAM, the compilation should take around 30 minutes.
-Any errors you encounter during the compilation are most likely caused by the lack of memory: try to allocate more RAM for your VM or disable multi-core compilation (see exported variable THREADS in the script install.sh).
+Any errors you encounter during the compilation are most likely caused by the lack of memory: try to allocate more RAM for your VM or disable multi-core compilation (see exported variable `THREADS` in the script `install.sh`).

 ## Initial testing of the artifact